Slow cooked pork is always worth the wait as the melt-in-your-mouth meat falls off the shoulder bone, filling your stomach and warming your heart.

 5. Check the pork after 2–3 hours to see that it is not cooking too quickly.
 If the skin has coloured and crisped, place a piece of tinfoil over the top and continue cooking.
 If the crackle isn’t working, heat up your grill and once it is hot slide your pork under.
 Be very careful as it will burn very quickly – make sure you are there watching it at all times.

-6. For the mustard, place the mustard flour, vinegar, salt, sugar, cold water and lemon juice in a medium saucepan, mix well to combine.
-Place over a high heat and bring to the boil, then reduce to a simmer.
+6. For the mustard, place the mustard powder, vinegar, salt, sugar, cold water and lemon juice in a medium saucepan, mix well to combine.
+Place over high heat and bring to the boil, then reduce to a simmer.
 Stirring continuously for 10-15 minutes until thick and smooth.
 Transfer into a jar.

 7. For the greens, cut the stems from the silver beet, place a large frying pan over a high heat, drizzle with olive oil, add the silver beet and a pinch of salt, use tongs to toss, add the butter and toss until wilted.